autosapien/CarND-Behavioral-Cloning-P3/README.md

 mv run_final.mp4 static/
 ```

-The video run of a lap at 60 fps can be seen [here](static/run_final.mp4)
-Compare this with the [video](static/sample_driving.mp4) of generated from the training data.
+Compare the [video run](static/run_final.mp4) of a lap at 60 fps to the [one generated](static/sample_driving.mp4) from the training data

-300 seconds of training with almost no real augmentation **beat the Udacity engineer** who drove the sample video. :-)
+300 seconds of training with almost no real augmentation **Beat the Udacity Engineer** who drove the sample video. :-)

 ### Tools and Tips

 Some tools and tips to help in quick development

 If the model is being trained remotely (say on AWS).
 The HDFS (.h5) model file could be large (this happens especially when we use large fully connected layers).
 Instead of downloading the file after each run, it is possible to run the testing in the simulator from the remote service (drive.py) on the server with an SSH tunnel.
 Note we need to use a slow drive speed and have a low latency connection to the server as the image data from `drive` needs to be sent to the remote machine.

 ```
 ssh -L 4567:xxx.xxx.xxx.xxx:4567 carnd@xxx.xxx.xxx.xxx
 ```

 After every epoch is completed model (weights and network) can be save to an .h5 file.
 This is very useful in training as one can use the .h5 files for running a test while the model is still training.
 Problems areas can be isolated faster.
 Keras provides ModelCheckpoint for exactly this purpose.
 The check points are passed to the fit_generation a function an argument.
 ```
 checkpoints = []